-Currently, we benefit from the tax holidays the Government of India gives to the export of IT services from specially designated software technology parks in India.
-As a result of these incentives, which include a 10-year tax holiday from Indian corporate income taxes for the operation of most of our Indian facilities, our operations have been subject to relatively low tax liabilities.
-These tax incentives resulted in a decrease in our income tax expense of \$78 million, \$51 million and \$56 million for fiscal 2004, 2003 and the six months ended September 30, 2004 compared to the effective tax rates that we estimate would have applied if these incentives had not been available.
+Currently, the Government of India provides tax benefits to companies that export technology services from specially designated software technology parks in India.
+These tax benefits include a 10-year tax holiday from Indian corporate income taxes.
+Currently, we benefit from the 10-year tax holiday on Indian corporate income taxes for the operation of most of our Indian facilities, and as a result, our operations have been subject to relatively low tax liabilities.
+These tax incentives resulted in a decrease in our income tax expense of \$90 million, \$78 million and \$51 million for the nine months ended December 31, 2004 and fiscal 2004 and 2003 compared to the effective tax rates that we estimate would have applied if these incentives had not been available.

-The Finance Act, 2000 phases out the 10-year tax holiday over a ten-year period from fiscal 2000 through fiscal 2009.
-Additionally, the Finance Act, 2002 required that ten percent of all income derived from services performed in software technology parks be subject to income tax for a one-year period which ended March 31, 2003.
-When our tax holiday expire or terminate, our tax expense will materially increase, reducing our profitability.
+The Finance Act, 2000 phases out the 10-year tax holiday, such that it is available only until the earlier of fiscal year 2009 or 10 years after the commencement of a company's undertaking.
+When our tax holidays expire or terminate, our tax expense will materially increase, reducing our profitability.